GaProgMan/dwCheckApi/README.md

     *Note: this step explicitly builds a debug version of dwCheckApi.
 See the sub section on Build Information for more information.*

+1. Issue the Entity Framework command to update the database

+    `dotnet ef database update`

+    This will ensure that all migrations are used to create or alter the local database instance, ready for seeding to.

 1. Issue the `dotnet` run command

     `dotnet run`